Background pattern

 Consult your doctor or pharmacist before using any medication.

-Do not take ibuprofen during pregnancy, especially during the third trimester (see section on precautions during pregnancy and in fertile women).
+You should not take ibuprofen during pregnancy, especially during the third trimester (see section precautions during pregnancy and in women of childbearing age).

 Therefore, if you become pregnant or are breastfeeding, consult your doctor.

-If you experience dizziness, vertigo, visual disturbances, or other symptoms while taking this medication, you should not drive or operate hazardous machinery.
-If you only take a single dose or use it for a short period, you do not need to take special precautions.
+If you experience dizziness, vertigo, vision changes, or other symptoms while taking this medication, you should not drive or operate hazardous machinery.
+If you only take one dose or take it for a short period, it is not necessary to take special precautions.

 This medication contains aspartame as an excipient.
-Individuals with phenylketonuria should note that each sachet contains 16.8 mg of phenylalanine.
+People with phenylketonuria should note that each sachet contains 16.8 mg of phenylalanine.

-Each sachet of Ibuprofeno (arginina) Vir contains saccharose.
-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+Each sachet of Ibuprofen (arginine) Vir contains sucrose.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

 Follow exactly the administration instructions of this medication as indicated by your doctor.
 Consult your doctor or pharmacist if you have any doubts.

-Your doctor will indicate the duration of treatment with Ibuprofen.
-Do not discontinue treatment beforehand, as this will not yield the expected results.
-Similarly, do not use this medication for a longer period than indicated by your doctor.
+Your doctor will indicate the duration of treatment with Ibuprofeno.
+Do not suspend treatment beforehand, as the expected results will not be obtained.
+Similarly, do not use this medication for longer than indicated by your doctor.

 Adults:

-The recommended average dose is 1 tablet (600 mg of ibuprofen) every 12 hours.
-In rheumatoid arthritis, higher doses may be required, but in any case, it is recommended not to exceed a daily dose of 2,400 mg of ibuprofen (4 tablets), taking into account that the lower dose considered effective should be administered.
+The recommended average dose is 1 sachet (600 mg of ibuprofen) every 12 hours.
+In rheumatoid arthritis, higher doses may be required, but in any case, it is recommended not to exceed the daily dose of 2,400 mg of ibuprofen (4 sachets), taking into account that the lowest effective dose should be administered.

-In these patients, the dosage should be established by the doctor, as it is possible that a reduction in the usual dose may be necessary.
+In these patients, the dosage should be established by the doctor, as there may be a need to reduce the usual dose.

 Use in children and adolescents:

-This medication is not recommended for use in children or adolescents under 14 years old, as the ibuprofen dose contained is not suitable for the recommended dosage in these patients.
+The use of this medication is not recommended in children or adolescents under 14 years of age, as the dose of ibuprofen it contains is not suitable for the recommended dosage in these patients.

-Adolescents over 14 years old will follow adult dosage recommendations, but the maximum daily recommended dose in these patients is 1600 mg.
+Adolescents over 14 years of age will follow adult dosage recommendations, but the maximum recommended daily dose in these patients is 1600 mg.

 This medication is administered orally.
-Dissolve the contents of a tablet in half a glass of water and shake.
+Dissolve the contents of one sachet in half a glass of water and stir.

-If gastrointestinal discomfort is detected after taking the medication, it will be administered with milk or during meals.
+If gastric discomfort is detected after taking the medication, it should be administered together with milk or during meals.

-If you take more Ibuprofen (arginina) Vir than you should
+If you take more Ibuprofeno (arginina) Vir than you should

-If you have taken more ibuprofen than you should or if a child has accidentally ingested the medication, consult a doctor immediately or go to the nearest hospital to inform yourself about the risk and ask for advice on the measures to be taken or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
-It is recommended to bring the packaging and the medication leaflet to the healthcare professional.
+If you have taken more ibuprofen than you should or if a child has accidentally ingested the medication, consult a doctor or go to the nearest hospital immediately to find out about the risk and ask for advice on the measures to be taken or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+It is recommended to bring the packaging and the prospectus of the medication to the healthcare professional.

 The symptoms of overdose may include nausea, stomach pain, vomiting (which may contain blood), gastrointestinal bleeding (see also section 4), diarrhea, headache, ringing in the ears, confusion, and involuntary eye movement.
-It may also cause agitation, drowsiness, disorientation, or coma.
+Agitation, drowsiness, disorientation, or coma may also occur.
 Occasionally, patients develop seizures.
-At high doses, symptoms of drowsiness, chest pain, palpitations, loss of consciousness, seizures (mainly in children), weakness, and dizziness have been reported.
-Blood in the urine, low potassium levels in the blood, chills, and breathing problems may also occur.
-Additionally, the prothrombin time/INR may be prolonged, probably due to interference with the actions of circulating clotting factors.
+At high doses, symptoms of drowsiness, chest pain, palpitations, loss of consciousness, seizures (mainly in children), weakness, and dizziness, blood in the urine, low potassium levels in the blood, chills, and breathing problems have been reported.
+Additionally, the prothrombin time/INR may be prolonged, probably due to interference with the actions of circulating coagulation factors.
 Acute renal failure and liver damage may occur.
-It is possible to exacerbate asthma in asthmatics.
-Furthermore, hypotension and respiratory disturbances may occur.
+Exacerbation of asthma in asthmatics is possible.
+Additionally, drops in blood pressure and respiratory alterations may occur.

-If you forget to take Ibuprofen (arginina) Vir
+If you forgot to take Ibuprofeno (arginina) Vir

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Like all medications, Ibuprofeno (arginina) Vir may cause side effects, although not everyone will experience them.
+Like all medications, Ibuprofeno (arginina) Vir may cause adverse effects, although not all people suffer from them.

-The observed side effects are described below according to their frequency of presentation:
+The observed adverse effects are described below according to their frequency of presentation:

 Infections and infestations

-Very rare: Exacerbation of inflammation related to infection (e.g., development of necrotizing fasciitis), coinciding with the use of nonsteroidal anti-inflammatory drugs*
+Very rare: Exacerbation of inflammation-related infections (e.g., development of necrotizing fasciitis), coinciding with the use of non-steroidal anti-inflammatory drugs.

-Nota: If signs of infection or worsening occur during treatment with ibuprofen, it is recommended to see a doctor immediately, if necessary, to initiate anti-infective/antibiotic therapy.
+Note: If signs of infection or worsening occur during treatment with ibuprofen, it is recommended to go to the doctor immediately, in case it is necessary to initiate anti-infective/antibiotic therapy.

 Gastrointestinal disorders

-The most common side effects that occur with medications like ibuprofen are gastrointestinal: peptic ulcers, digestive bleeding, perforations (in some cases fatal), especially in elderly patients.
-Also, gastrointestinal discomfort such as heartburn, abdominal pain, nausea, vomiting, flatulence, diarrhea, constipation, and mild gastrointestinal bleeding that may cause anemia in exceptional cases.
-Uncommon peptic ulcers, potentially with bleeding and perforation, oral ulcers, exacerbation of colitis and Crohn's disease, gastritis.
+The most frequent adverse effects that occur with medications like ibuprofen are gastrointestinal: peptic ulcers, gastrointestinal bleeding, perforations (in some cases fatal), especially in elderly patients.
+Gastrointestinal disorders such as heartburn, abdominal pain, nausea, vomiting, flatulence, diarrhea, constipation, and mild gastrointestinal bleeding that can cause anemia in exceptional cases have also been observed.
+Infrequent gastrointestinal ulcers, potentially with bleeding and perforation, stomatitis, exacerbation of colitis and Crohn's disease, gastritis.

 Cardiac and vascular disorders

-Medications like ibuprofen may be associated with a moderate increase in the risk of suffering a heart attack (“myocardial infarction”) or stroke.
+Medications like ibuprofen may be associated with a moderate increase in the risk of suffering a heart attack or stroke.

-Also, edema (fluid retention), hypertension, and heart failure have been observed in association with treatments with ibuprofen-type medications.
+Edema (fluid retention), arterial hypertension, and heart failure have also been observed in association with treatments with medications of the Ibuprofeno type.

-• Flat, red, circular patches on the trunk, often with blisters in the center, skin peeling, mouth ulcers, throat, nose, genital, and eye ulcers.
-These severe skin eruptions may be preceded by fever and symptoms similar to the flu [exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis].
+• Red patches, not elevated, in a target or circular shape on the trunk, often with blisters in the center, skin peeling, mouth ulcers, throat, nose, genitals, and eyes.
+These severe skin rashes can be preceded by fever and flu-like symptoms [exfoliative dermatitis, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis].

-• Generalized, red, scaly rash, with skin protuberances and blisters, accompanied by fever.
-Symptoms usually appear at the beginning of treatment (acute generalized pustular psoriasis).
+• Generalized rash, red and scaly, with bumps under the skin and blisters, accompanied by fever.
+The symptoms usually appear at the start of treatment (acute generalized exanthematous pustulosis).

-Very rare: hair loss, erythema multiforme (skin lesion), light-sensitive skin reactions, inflammation of skin blood vessels.
-Exceptionally, severe skin infections and soft tissue complications may occur during chickenpox.
+Very rare: hair loss, erythema multiforme (skin lesion), skin reactions due to light influence, inflammation of the blood vessels of the skin.
+Exceptionally, severe skin infections and soft tissue complications can occur during chickenpox.

 Immune system disorders

-Uncommon: hypersensitivity reactions with skin rash and pruritus, as well as asthma attacks (possibly accompanied by hypotension).
-Very rare: severe hypersensitivity reactions (these may be characterized by facial, tongue, and laryngeal swelling with bronchospasm, dyspnea, tachycardia, and hypotension that may include potentially fatal shock).
+Infrequent: hypersensitivity reactions with skin rash and itching, as well as asthma attacks (possibly with a drop in blood pressure).
+Very rare: severe hypersensitivity reactions (these can be characterized by swelling of the face, tongue, and larynx with bronchospasm, dyspnea, tachycardia, and hypotension that can include a potentially fatal shock).

-Nota: In the event of these symptoms, which may occur with the first use, immediate medical assistance is required.
+Note: In the event of these symptoms, which can occur with the first use, immediate medical attention is required.

 Nervous system disorders